Enough is Enough - When to Throw in the Towel Mid-Game?

-Where Puzzle Quest and Metal Gear Acid for the PSP.
+Where Puzzle Quest and Metal Gear Acid for the PlayStation Portable.
 Each only lasted 2-3 hours before I was pretty confident I wouldn’t enjoy them, largely because of the mechanics.
 I thought Puzzle Quest’s RPG-Match 3 mashup sounded interesting, but in practice I didn’t find Match 3 grinding that fun and the story/RPG elements weren’t enticing enough to justify RPG-length grinding.
 Metal Gear Acid, too, used a card game-like battle system that just wasn’t that fun for me, and nothing else in the game jumped out enough to make it worth continuing.

 Those are two of the three main ways that I quit games.
 Either I realize early on that I really don’t like its mechanics or story or something, or I like it well enough to get about a quarter or a third of the way in before realizing that it’s not coming together into a worthwhile experience for me.

 How about you?
 Are there reasons you quit games that I’ve left out?
 Which games have you started and discarded almost immediately?
-Which have you tried to like but gave up on many hours in?
+Which have you tried to like but gave up on, many hours in?
 And which ones have you been pulled away from for a long time and just haven’t (or have) managed to return to yet?